unckan/ckanext-push-errors/README.md

 ## Requirements

-Youu'll requerie an external service to receive the messages.
+You'll requerie an external service to receive the messages.
 This service must be able to receive POST or GET requests.

 Compatibility with core CKAN versions: